kubevirt/user-guide/docs/operations/virtualmachineinstance_node_eviction.md

 ## Shutting down a Node after Eviction

-From KubeVirt’s perspective, a node is safe to shutdown once all VirtualMachineInstances have been evicted from the node.
+From KubeVirt's perspective, a node is safe to shutdown once all VirtualMachineInstances have been evicted from the node.
 In a multi-use cluster where VirtualMachineInstances are being scheduled alongside other containerized workloads, it is up to the cluster admin to ensure